 According to Wikipedia “Ecotourism, which is associated with green tourism, is one of the forms of sustainable tourism, more centered on the discovery of nature (ecosystems, but also agrosystems and rural tourism), even urban ecology (gardens Ecological Green Areas, Urban Nature Reserves and other aspects of urban ecology …). “

 At Phima Voyages, you will discover Private Conservation Areas such as Perico and Lola in Milpuj, or Private, but managed by communities like Tingana or Santa Elena, but also Regional Parks like Pacaya Samiria dans the Amazon jungle.
-Whilst staying at each location, you support local officials with your visit, the promotion you make after your visit and the purchase of local souvenirs that you buy there.
+Whilst staying at each location, you support local officials with your visit.
+But also with the promotion you make after your visit and the purchase of local souvenirs that you buy there.